eltontay/thirdweb-atomic-batch-transaction-cctp/README.md

 The project uses:
 - Next.js 14 with App Router
-- Thirdweb Engine for wallet management and transactions
+- Thirdweb Engine (running locally on Docker) for wallet management and transactions
 - Circle CCTP Protocol
 - Ethers.js for blockchain interactions
 - Tailwind CSS for styling